elicer/gs-consuming-rest-android/README.md

 }
 ```

-So far, we have only used the HTTP verb `GET` to make calls, but we could just as easily have used `POST`, `PUT`, etc.
+So far, you have only used the HTTP verb `GET` to make calls, but you could just as easily have used `POST`, `PUT`, and so on.

 Build and run the client